 Measurements have been performed in the Italian office of MVG sited in Pomezia (Rome), using a robotic arm system [11], already involved in other activities [12].
 Such robot can be programmed so that it can perform different scanning schemes (e.g. planar, spherical).
-For this validation campaign, hemispherical NF measurements have been performed placing the AUT on the robotic arm and the probe on a tower located in front of the robot as illustrated in Figure 4.
-The alignment of the AUT and probe positioners is provided by slicing the probe tower in proximity of the robot and driving the robotic arm so that the AUT mechanical interface matches the probe interface.
-After that, the robot zero-position is reset and the probe tower is sliced back to its original position.
+For this validation campaign, hemispherical NF measurements have been performed placing the AUT on the robotic arm and the probe on a tower located in front of the robot as illustrated in Fig. 4.

+The alignment of the AUT and probe positioners is provided by sliding the probe tower in proximity of the robot and mating the AUT and probe interfaces with a precision mechanical adaptor.